 At the very edge of the Old Town is a treat for those who are simultaneously into military and religious history: the Museum of Field Ordinance.
 This surprisingly modern branch delves into the history of Poland’s military ordinariate, a religious institution within the armed forces headed by a ‘field bishop’.
 Of perhaps wider appeal are two branches dedicated to specific Warsaw districts: the Wola Museum and the Praga Museum.
 While in Wola, you can walk past another museum acquisition, the Korczak Orphanage, and read up on its fascinating history (unfortunately the exhibition is temporarily closed due to the pandemic).
 On the Praga side of the river, you will find the small Museum of Printing, a homage to printing, bookbinding, and publishing throughout the ages.
 Lastly, WWII buffs should consider taking a bus out to the middle of the Kampinos National Park, where the Palmiry National Memorial & Museum recounts the tragic story of the Palmiry massacre, during which more than 1700 Poles and Jews were executed by the Nazis.

 Tickets & VisitingFollow the links above or at the end of this article for updated information about the ticket prices and opening hours of each individual branch, or visit the Museum of Warsaw website for complete information.
 Tickets can be purchased online, and unfortunately the many options are too nuanced for us to detail here.
-Worth noting, however, is that, at least until the end of August 2021, all tickets purchased on-site in-person are 50% off, and the core exhibit of the Old Town Square headquarters is free on Thursdays.
+Worth noting, however, is that the core exhibit of the Old Town Square headquarters is free on Thursdays.

 Events & Exhibits at Museum of WarsawAlthough COVID-19 has undeniably thrown a wrench in the usual order of things, the Warsaw Museum continues to soldier on, not only adapting to the crisis to keep their various branches safe and open to the public, but also organising interesting temporary exhibitions and special events - including workshops, meetings, lectures, concerts and more - both online and in-person.